LeonSakura/NRSS-Dataset/README.md

 Online: https://doi.org/10.1117/1.JEI.34.5.053012

 ## The data is located at https://pan.quark.cn/s/ed1a08772808.
+NRSS-Dataset is a nighttime RAW dataset for Semantic Segmentation.

 The “jpg” folder contains images processed by the camera's default settings,